FLAT LEAVERS: Quartet Caught After Abandoning Stolen Car On Route 208

 GOTCHA!
 The out-of-control auto theft epidemic has frustrated law enforcers throughout New Jersey, but sometimes the good guys catch a break.
 Just ask police in Wyckoff.

-It was late morning when a concerned citizen called to report four young occupants abandoning a stolen Mercedes Benz that blew a tire on Route 208.
+It was late morning when a concerned citizen called to report four young occupants abandoning a stolen Mercedes Benz S550 sedan that blew a tire on Route 208.

 All four vanished into the neighborhood between Cedar Hill and Grandview avenues, the caller said.